🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 It doesn't matter what kind of vessel you own, but it does matter that you recognize the standard signals set in place by the U.S. Coast Guard.
 Understanding the lights of boats is very important for your safety.

-Since it may not be too often you find yourself using the running lights.
-Always make certain they're working properly!
+Although it may not be often that you use the running lights, always make certain they're working properly!

-Very important to remember: The starboard green light is on your right.
-The port red light is on your left.
+It's very important to remember that the starboard green light is on your right, and the port red light is on your left.

-When it's dark, your running lights should be on at all times.
+When it's dark, your running lights should always be on.
 The red and green navigation lights are located on the bow of the boat and are meant to indicate to other vessels which way they're headed toward you.

 If you see only green and white navigation lights, it means you're the stand-on boat and you have the right of way.
 They should pass to your left, but be cautious in case the other captain maneuvers quickly or doesn't know their navigation rules.

-If you see red and white navigation lights, it's coming up on your right and you should give way to the other vessel.
+If you see red and white navigation lights, the other vessel is coming up on your right, and you should give way to it.

 If you see both red and green, it signifies that the vessel is meeting you head-on.